buildthedocs/btd/README.md

 - (optional) A `Dockerfile`.
 - (optional) A CI configuration file (`.travis.yml`).

-Therefore, you just need to get the sources using any of the options below:
+Therefore, you just need to get the sources using any of the options shown at [Installation](https://buildthedocs.github.io/master/installation.html).

-- Get the single script version from [release](https://github.com/1138-4EB/buildthedocs/releases).
-- Get the latest archive ([ZIP](https://github.com/1138-4EB/readthedocs-docker-images/archive/master.zip) or [TAR.GZ](https://github.com/1138-4EB/readthedocs-docker-images/archive/master.tar.gz)).
-- Add this project as a submodule of yours.

 Shall you want to automatically deploy the build site to GitHub Pages or any other hosting service, you need to properly configure access permissions for the CI tool (see [Site deployment](doc/site_deployment.md)).

 # Use

-NOTE: the `conf.py` file of the Sphinx project might require some minor modifications.
-See [Usage](http://buildthedocs.github.io/master/usage).

 - (optional) Add the example `.btd.yml` file to your project and edit it to fit your use case.
 [WIP]
 - Run `btd.sh build`.
 See options below.
 - After a successful build, run `btd.sh deploy` to push changes to the hosting service.

----

 Options for the build can be defined in the following ways (from lower to higher precedence):